 Always use plastic utensils to extract stubborn crumbs or larger pieces of food.
 And always unplug your toaster oven before cleaning or performing any kind of repair.
 Never stick a metal utensil in your toaster oven.
 Metal tools can scratch the interior, and, of course, a metal instrument in an electric appliance can produce a nasty shock.

-A. A conventional toaster only has slots for bread, whereas a toaster oven opens up new cooking possibilities for pizza and more.
-You can also place toast flat and shred cheese or other complementary ingredients on top of it for melting.
+A. A conventional toaster only has slots for bread, whereas a toaster oven opens up new cooking possibilities for making pizza, snacks, and more.
+You can also get more creative with toast than you can in a toaster.
+For example, you can toast bread with shredded cheese on top using the broiler function.